travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2019-05-30

+✅  Description

+`Configuration for AVERAGE_TIME.
+Average time is used to verify requests times.
+There are 3 options:
+- OPTION 1: Can verify average time traffic of a time frame and compare it with an other time frame. (window and historical window) Must set field window and historical windows higher than 0.
+- OPTION 2: Can verify average time traffic of a time frame and compare it with the value max_average.
+Must set window higher than 0.
+- OPTION 3: Can verify average time traffic of a specific number of requests and compare it with the value max_average.
+Must set window as 0 and minNumRequests higher than 0.`

+on type `AlertUpdateConfigurationInputAverageTime` has changed to

+`Configuration for AVERAGE_TIME.
+Average time is used to verify requests times.
+There are 3 options:
+- OPTION 1: Can verify average time traffic of a time frame and compare it with an other time frame. (window and historical window) Must set field window and historical windows higher than 0.
+- OPTION 2: Can verify average time traffic of a time frame and compare it with the value max_average.
+Must set window higher than 0.
+- OPTION 3: Can verify average time traffic of a specific number of requests and compare it with the value max_average.
+Must set window as 0 and minNumRequests higher than 0.`

+✅  Input field `AlertUpdateConfigurationInputAverageTime.minNumberRequests` description changed from

+`OPTION 1: defines the minimum number of requests must be in our historical Data before cheking the alert.
+OPTION 2: defines the minimum number of requests must be in the window time frame to check the alert.`

+to

+`OPTION 1: defines the minimum number of requests must be in our historical Data before cheking the alert.
+OPTION 2: defines the minimum number of requests must be in the window time frame to check the alert.`

+✅  Description

+`Configuration update for error rate alert type.
+Error rate alert is used to verify traffic comparing its error codes.
+Ther are to options.
+- OPTION 1: Can verify traffic of a time frame.
+Set window field higher than 0.
+- OPTION 2: Can verify traffic of a specific number of requests.
+Set window fild as 0 and minNumRequest higher than 0.`

+on type `AlertUpdateConfigurationInputErrorRate` has changed to

+`Configuration update for error rate alert type.
+Error rate alert is used to verify traffic comparing its error codes.
+Ther are to options.
+- OPTION 1: Can verify traffic of a time frame.
+Set window field higher than 0.
+- OPTION 2: Can verify traffic of a specific number of requests.
+Set window fild as 0 and minNumRequest higher than 0.`

+✅  Input field `AlertUpdateConfigurationInputErrorRate.minNumberRequests`
+description changed from

+`OPTION 1: defines the minimum number of requests must be in our historical Data before cheking the alert.
+OPTION 2: defines the minimum number of requests must be in the window time frame to check the alert.`

+to

+`OPTION 1: defines the minimum number of requests must be in our historical Data before cheking the alert.
+OPTION 2: defines the minimum number of requests must be in the window time frame to check the alert.`

+✅  Description

+`Confiuration update for NO_TRAFFIC alert type.
+No traffic alert is used to verify if there is traffic according to the parameters of the alert.`

+on type `AlertUpdateConfigurationInputNoTraffic` has changed to

+`Confiuration update for NO_TRAFFIC alert type.
+No traffic alert is used to verify if there is traffic according to the parameters of the alert.`

+✅  Description

+`Configuration for PEAK_TRAFFIC alert type.
+Peak traffic is used to verify traffic comparing volum of requests between to time frame (window and historical window) .`

+on type `AlertConfigurationInputPeakTraffic` has changed to

+`Configuration for PEAK_TRAFFIC alert type.
+Peak traffic is used to verify traffic comparing volum of requests between to time frame (window and historical window) . ` ✅  Description

+`Configuration for AVERAGE_TIME.
+Average time is used to verify requests times.
+There are 3 options:
+- OPTION 1: Can verify average time traffic of a time frame and compare it with an other time frame. (window and historical window) Must set field window and historical windows higher than 0.
+- OPTION 2: Can verify average time traffic of a time frame and compare it with the value max_average.
+Must set window higher than 0.
+- OPTION 3: Can verify average time traffic of a specific number of requests and compare it with the value max_average.
+Must set window as 0 and minNumRequests higher than 0.`

+on type `AlertConfigurationInputAverageTime` has changed to

+`Configuration for AVERAGE_TIME.
+Average time is used to verify requests times.
+There are 3 options:
+- OPTION 1: Can verify average time traffic of a time frame and compare it with an other time frame. (window and historical window) Must set field window and historical windows higher than 0.
+- OPTION 2: Can verify average time traffic of a time frame and compare it with the value max_average.
+Must set window higher than 0.
+- OPTION 3: Can verify average time traffic of a specific number of requests and compare it with the value max_average.
+Must set window as 0 and minNumRequests higher than 0.`

+✅  Input field `AlertConfigurationInputAverageTime.minNumberRequests` description changed from

+`OPTION 1: defines the minimum number of requests must be in our historical Data before cheking the alert.
+OPTION 2: defines the minimum number of requests must be in the window time frame to check the alert.`

+to

+`OPTION 1: defines the minimum number of requests must be in our historical Data before cheking the alert.
+OPTION 2: defines the minimum number of requests must be in the window time frame to check the alert.`

+✅  Description

+`Configuration for ERROR_RATE alert type.
+Error rate alert is used to verify traffic comparing its error codes.
+Ther are two options.
+- OPTION 1: Can verify traffic of a time frame.
+Must set window field higher than 0.
+- OPTION 2: Can verify traffic of a specific number of requests.
+Must set window field as 0 and minNumRequest higher than 0.`

+on type `AlertConfigurationInputErrorRate` has changed to

+`Configuration for ERROR_RATE alert type.
+Error rate alert is used to verify traffic comparing its error codes.
+Ther are two options.
+- OPTION 1: Can verify traffic of a time frame.
+Must set window field higher than 0.
+- OPTION 2: Can verify traffic of a specific number of requests.
+Must set window field as 0 and minNumRequest higher than 0.`

+✅  Input field `AlertConfigurationInputErrorRate.minNumberRequests` description changed from

+`OPTION 1: defines the minimum number of requests must be in our historical Data before cheking the alert.
+OPTION 2: defines the minimum number of requests must be in the window time frame to check the alert.`

+to

+`OPTION 1: defines the minimum number of requests must be in our historical Data before cheking the alert.
+OPTION 2: defines the minimum number of requests must be in the window time frame to check the alert.`

+✅  Description

+`Configuration for NO_TRAFFIC alert type.
+No traffic alert is used to verify if there is traffic according to the parameters of the alert.`

+on type `AlertConfigurationInputNoTraffic` has changed to

+`Configuration for NO_TRAFFIC alert type.
+No traffic alert is used to verify if there is traffic according to the parameters of the alert.`

+✅  Description

+`Input delta price, indicates price variation permitted by the client An error will be returned if the new price does not abide to DeltaPrice.
+If DeltaPrice is not sent and the integration implements it, we assume that the price range is 0 and the process will continue
+(price is lower or equal to the price showed in valuation).
+This field is implemented if it’s native to the supplier or if another availability/valuation request needs to be done in Reservation.
+In case the supplier blocks the option in valuation, reservation will be done automatically in reservation method.`

+on type `DeltaPriceInput` has changed to

+`Input delta price, indicates price variation permitted by the client An error will be returned if the new price does not abide to DeltaPrice.
+If DeltaPrice is not sent and the integration implements it, we assume that the price range is 0 and the process will continue
+(price is lower or equal to the price showed in valuation).
+This field is implemented if it’s native to the supplier or if another availability/valuation request needs to be done in Reservation.
+In case the supplier blocks the option in valuation, reservation will be done automatically in reservation method.`

+✅  Field `GeonameData.type` description changed from
+`Indicates destination type, zone, city or country`

+ to

+ `Hierarchy returned by geonames' service.
+It might change depending on the hotel and its location.`

+✅  Argument `types: [OperationType!]` added to field `APIData.operations`

+✅  Argument `types: [OperationType!]` added to field `AdminQuery.operations`

 ## 2019-05-23

 🛑  Input field `AlertUpdateConfigurationInputPeakTraffic.group` changed type from `AlertGroupInput` to `[AlertGroupInput!]`